-The average time to reach convergence has been unstable for the IPv6 network (Figure 10).
-The daily average of this convergence time ranges between 70 and 150 seconds.
+The average time to reach convergence has been unstable for the IPv6 network (Figure 9).
+The daily average of this convergence time ranges between 70 and 300 seconds.
+The last half of 2020 saw some period of high instability with protracted times of up to 300 seconds to reach convergence for individual prefixes.